Imagine Me Gone by author Adam Haslett

 I kept waiting for the book to do more.
 To find its footing or direction, but it didn’t.
 I think the goal was to give a glimpse into the mundane ways that depression and mental illness can affect everyone surrounding the bearer of the illness but it never found the emotional impact needed to make it memorable.

 There was one very good chapter toward the end of the book.
 It would be the only spoiler of the book to describe it though so I’ll refrain for this review.
 One strong, emotional, deep, disturbing but beautiful chapter in the whole otherwise kind of boring book.

 I think this book would be better received by people lucky enough to only have a passing experience with mental illness.
 It may be considered more shocking and impactful to them.
 To those of us with more experience, at least speaking for myself, it was honestly too tame.

 The reality of mental illness can be incredibly heartbreaking, despondent, and even terrifying.
 This book barely scratches the surface.
-Especially considering that two of the characters were experiencing some of the extremes.
+Especially considering that two of the characters were experiencing some of the extremes such as suicidal thoughts.
 But, of course, maybe that speaks volumes for itself.
 That the ones closest to those characters didn’t even see it.

 Imagine Me Gone is a competently written novel.
 It’s technically sound.
 It just didn’t have the emotional punch that I had braced myself for.

 Try out an indie novel about family drama with Curse of the Ninth.

 in order to keep me up to my ears in books please consider using the following affiliate links to purchase this product. it’s at no extra cost to you and would really help me out, thank you and happy reading!

 - Did the portrayal of mental illness in the novel affect your reading experience?
 How did you connect those feelings to people you may know who suffer with mental illness?